© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cyrnau Long Hut is a scheduled monument protected by Cadw under reference CD199.
 View the official record →

-Cyrnau Long Hut is a medieval domestic structure located in Ceredigion, Wales, and is recorded as a Scheduled Ancient Monument under Cadw reference CD199.
+Cyrnau Long Hut is a medieval rectangular domestic structure located in Ceredigion, Wales, and recorded on the Cadw Schedule of Ancient Monuments as CD199.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD199.

 Cyrnau Long Hut dates from the medieval period, and is classified as a rectangular hut.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cyrnau Long Hut is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD199.